 The Eiffel Tower is made out of metal iron.
 The heat from the hot summer days causes the iron to expand, making the tower stretch up to 6 inches.

 Kids, you need to thank Horace Mann.
 In 1840 educator/politician Horace Mann started School Summer Vacations!
 He believed that overstimulating children’s minds could cause them stress and that they needed a break.
 The kids thank you, Mr. Mann!

 Top Summer Activities for Kids

-When the weather is warm, and school is out, there are many fun things to do.
+There are many fun activities to do when the weather is warm, and school is out.
 Here is a list of the absolute best activities in the summer.

 - Spend the day at the beach.

 - Swimming, you can go swimming at the beach, pool, or lake (remember, never go swimming without an adult)

 - Play with your friends outside.
 Check out our article on outside games here.

 - Jump Rope: Playing jump rope is so much fun; check out these jump rope rhymes here